azadbolour/azadbolour.github.io/index.md

   - <span style="font-size: 25px">minimizing ceremony

-  - <span style="font-size: 25px"> being in continuous direct and informal comminication with all of your stake holders
+  - <span style="font-size: 25px"> being in continuous direct and informal communication with all of your stake holders

   - <span style="font-size: 25px">learning by prototyping small selected parts of the system